hyqggl/Machine_Learning_Study/readme.txt

 https://www.coursera.org/learn/machine-learning/home/welcome
 This is the entrance of the class.
 The lecturer is Andrew Ng from Stanford.

 Here is my code in each assginment.
 I uploaded it for reference.
 This is an introductory but really amazing course, which I highly recommended.
-It is so introductory and I mean it.   ^_^
                     --hyq  16/12/16

 EX1: computeCost, linear regression, gradient descent, normal eqn.